Principal Care Management in Texas.

 PCM billing in Texas.

 PCM uses federally standardized CPT codes with uniform reimbursement across Texas.
-Texas Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+Texas Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 PCM services, first 30 min of clinical staff time per month